robinlenaerts/h4ckwiki/Docker/Kali-Docker.md

 I provide daily builds of this image on [Docker Hub](https://hub.docker.com/r/robincraft007/kali-linux-ssh).

-Run this container in Docker: 'docker run -d -p 50022:22 --name kali robincraft007/kali-linux-ssh:<arch>'
+Run this container in Docker: `docker run -d -p 50022:22 --name kali robincraft007/kali-linux-ssh:<arch>`

 Connect over SSH to port 50022 of your Docker host with root:kali and enjoy the Kali Linux toolset!